CompCogNeuro/book/chapter-08.md

 PVLV organizes these areas into two overall systems, PV (Primary Value) and LV (Learned Value), consistent with evidence that different brain systems are involved in driving phasic dopamine firing at the onset of CSs (the LV system), versus those involved in predicting subsequent USs (the PV system).

-The **basolateral amygala (BLA)** is a core element of the LV system.
+The **basolateral amygdala (BLA)** is a core element of the LV system.
 It learns to associate CS sensory inputs with subsequent US outcomes, by virtue of receiving extensive sensory inputs from the cortex and other subcortical sensory pathways, and US-coding inputs from the **lateral hypothalamus (LH)**.
 The LH is a major source of primary reward signals such as food, water etc.

 Populations of neurons in the **ventral striatum (VS)** are central to the PV system, by virtue of their ability to directly inhibit dopamine (DA) neurons in the VTA and SNc, thereby shunting DA firing to predicted US outcomes.
 In addition the VS projects to the **lateral habenula (LHb)** which is a critical midbrain nucleus that is the primary source of phasic dipping / pausing of DA firing, when expected rewards are not received (and when negative USs are received).

-In more abstact mathematical terms, the PV component of PVLV is identical to Rescorla-Wagner, just using different labels for the variables:
+In more abstract mathematical terms, the PV component of PVLV is identical to Rescorla-Wagner, just using different labels for the variables:
 $$ \delta_{pv} = r - \hat{r} $$
 $$ \delta_{pv} = US - PV $$